karyna-shaptunova/qa-portfolio/test-cases/ web/shopping-flow.md

 **Steps:**
 1. Select any product from the product list
 2. Click on the "Add to cart" button in the lower-right corner of the product card
-3. Click on the cartons button in the upper-right corner of the page
+3. Click on the cart icon button in the upper-right corner of the page

-4. Check the addition of the product
+**Expected Result:** Cart page is displayed

-**Expected Result:** User sees the cart page with the added product/products
+Selected product name, price and quantity are shown Cart counter equals 1

 ### TC-04: Return to the main page from product page
 **Preconditions:**